On the classification of quantum symmetries: The cosupport may reduce under the dualization

 \begin{theorem} Let $\mathbbm k$ be an arbitrary field and let $G$ be an infinite finitely presented group that has no nontrivial finite quotients.
 (E.g. $G$ is the Higman group or one of the Thompson simple groups, see~\cite{Higman1951, Higman1974}.)
 Consider an elementary grading $\Gamma$ on the full matrix algebra $M_n(\mathbbm k)$ for some $n\in\mathbb N$ such that the universal group of $\Gamma$ is isomorphic to~$G$.
 (Such a grading exists by~\cite[Theorem~4.3]{ASGordienko18Schnabel}.)
 Denote by $\rho \colon M_n(\mathbbm k) \to M_n(\mathbbm k) \otimes \mathbbm k G$ the corresponding coaction and let $V := \cosupp \rho$.
 Then \end{theorem} \begin{remark} Theorem~\ref{TheoremMnElGradDualTrivial} implies that the cosupport of the dual action of a coaction may reduce and can be trivial at all. \end{remark} \begin{proof}[Proof of Theorem~\ref{TheoremMnElGradDualTrivial}] By Theorem~\ref{TheoremUniversalHopfOfAGradingIsJustUniversalGroup}, the universal coaction $\rho^{\mathbf{Hopf}}_{M_n(\mathbbm k),V}$ coincides with $\rho$ since the universal group of $\Gamma$ is isomorphic to~$G$ itself.
 By the Duality Theorem~\ref{TheoremUnivHopf(Co)actDuality}, the universal action $\psi^{\mathbf{Hopf}}_{M_n(\mathbbm k),V}$ coincides with $\rho^\vee(\varkappa_{\mathbbm k G} \otimes M_n(\mathbbm k))$, i.e. ${}_\square\mathcal H(M_n(\mathbbm k),V) = (\mathbbm k G)^\circ$.
 However, by Theorem~\ref{TheoremInfinGrNoFinQuotientsFinDualTriv}, $(\mathbbm k G)^\circ = \mathbbm k \varepsilon \cong \mathbbm k$, i.e. $\psi^{\mathbf{Hopf}}_{M_n(\mathbbm k),V}$ is trivial and \end{proof}

-Sometimes the number $n$ that appears in~\cite[Theorem~4.3]{ASGordienko18Schnabel} can be reduced by a careful analysis of concrete relations: \begin{theorem} Let $G$ be the Higman group, i.e. the group with the generators $a,b,c,d$ subject to the relations
+The direct application of~\cite[Theorem~4.3]{ASGordienko18Schnabel} to the Higman group would prove the existence of such a grading on $M_n(\mathbbm k)$ only for $n\geqslant 21$.
+However this number can be reduced by a careful analysis of the relations: \begin{theorem} Let $G$ be the Higman group, i.e. the group with the generators $a,b,c,d$ subject to the relations

 and let $\mathbbm k$ be an arbitrary field.
 Then for every $n\geqslant 14$ there exists an elementary $G$-grading $\Gamma$ on $M_n(\mathbbm k)$ such that: \begin{enumerate} \item $G$ is the universal group of $\Gamma$; \item $\Gamma$ is not equivalent to any grading by a finite group; \item if $\rho \colon M_n(\mathbbm k) \to M_n(\mathbbm k) \otimes \mathbbm k G$ is the corresponding coaction and $V := \cosupp \rho$, then~\eqref{EqMnElGradDualTrivial} holds. \end{enumerate} \end{theorem} \begin{proof} Define the elementary $G$-grading on $M_n(\mathbbm k)$ by